-Paired-end whole genome shotgun sequencing has become the prevailing paradigm for the first phase of sequencing an organism's genome (Weber and Myers, 1997; Adams et al., 2000; Venter et al., 2001) and routinely delivers 95-99% of the euchromatic sequence in large scaffolds of ordered and oriented contigs.
+Paired-end whole genome shotgun sequencing has become the prevailing paradigm for the first phase of sequencing an organism's genome (WeM97; ACH00; VAM01) and routinely delivers 95-99% of the euchromatic sequence in large scaffolds of ordered and oriented contigs.
 The experiments required to finish the remaining few percent are an order of magnitude more expensive than the shotgun sequencing.
-For this reason, only the most important reference genomes will likely ever to be finished.
-Thus, improved algorithms and software for whole genome shotgun sequencing can have a large impact on genomic science.
-For example, an assembler that takes a 97% reconstruction and improves it to 99% is reducing the amount of unresolved sequence by a factor of three (from 3% to 1%) and, typically, improving contig sizes by a factor of 10 or more (by resolving 90% of the gaps) according to the Poisson statistical theory of sampling (Lander and Waterman, 1988).
+For this reason, all but the most important reference genomes will likely never be finished.
+Thus, improved algorithms and software for whole genome shotgun sequencing will have a large impact on genomic science.
+For example, an assembler that takes a 97% reconstruction and improves it to 99% is reducing the amount of unresolved sequence by a factor of three (from 3% to 1%) and typically improving contig sizes by a factor of 10 or more (by resolving 90% of the gaps) according to the Poisson statistical theory of sampling (LaW88).

-There are currently a number of assemblers capable of wholegenome assembly that all perform comparably by employing variations on the basic paradigm of first finding and assembling unique stretches of DNA with high reliability (Myers et al., 2000; Aparicio et al., 2002; Mullikin and Ning, 2003; Jaffe et al., 2003; Huang et al., 2003).
+There are currently a number of assemblers capable of wholegenome assembly that all perform comparably by employing variations on the basic paradigm of first finding and assembling unique stretches of DNA with high reliability (MyS00; ApC02; MuN03; JBG03; HWA03).
 Recurrent strategies include finding mutually reinforcing read pairs and examining the relationship of a read to all others in order to assess its repetitiveness and to correct errors.
 The central objective for better assembly is to effectively resolve repetitive sequences.

-Consider perfect data and a genome that has several perfect repeats whose lengths are longer than any read as shown in Figure 1.
+Consider perfect data and a genome that has several perfectly repetitive elements as shown in Figure 1.
 Imagine that the genome is a piece of thread and meld or collapse all the like repetitive elements as illustrated in Figure 1.
 We call the resulting graph a string graph and it effectively represents everything that can be inferred from the read data.
 If one can identify arcs corresponding to unique sequence, then a simple flow analysis reveals how many copies of each repeat are collapsed together and if one replicates each of those edges according to their copy count, then the expanded graph has an Eulerian tour and one of those tours corresponds to the original sequence.
 We show how to build such a graph in this paper.

 Fig. 1.
 A genome and its string graph.
-The thick arrows of the same shade represent identical repetitive sequences.
+The colored segments of the same color represent identical repetitive sequences.
 The numbers in the string graph give the number of copies of each repeat inferable by counting entry and exits into the collapsed segment.

-In 1992 this author and Waterman-Idury presented two new ideas for fragment assembly in back to back talks at a DIMACs workshop on bioinformatics which were later published in the same volume of a journal (Myers, 1995; Idury and Waterman, 1995).
-Myers' approach was based on finding maximal interval subgraphs in the graph of all read overlaps, and was subsequently developed into the 'unitig' concept of the Celera assembler.
-Waterman and Idury presented an approach based on building the de Bruijn graph of all kmers from the reads and then finding paths in this graph supported by the reads.
-This approach was subsequently extended by Pevzner et al. (2001) of his research group giving rise to the Euler assembler.
+In 1992 this author and Waterman-Idury presented two new ideas for fragment assembly in back to back talks at a DIMACs workshop on bioinformatics that were later published in the same volume of a journal (Mye95; IdW95).
+Myers' approach was based on finding maximal interval subgraphs in the graph of all read overlaps and was subsequently developed into the "unitig" concept of the Celera assembler.
+Waterman and Idury presented an approach based on building the de Bruijn graph of all k-mers from the reads and then finding paths in this graph supported by the reads.
+This approach was subsequently extended by Pevzner and members of his research group, giving rise to the Euler assembler (PTW01).